aws-samples/mlops-pipeline-prestodb/blog_post.md

         -   The evaluation step uses the [evaluation script](https://github.com/aws-samples/mlops-pipeline-prestodb/blob/main/code/evaluate.py) as a code entry in the step below.
-This script prepares the features and target values and calculates teh prediciton probabilities using `model.predict`.
+This script prepares the features and target values and calculates the prediction probabilities using `model.predict`.
 The evaluation report sent to S3 contains information on metrics like `precision, recall, accuracy`.